 Sean D. Unger is a partner in the Litigation practice of Paul Hastings and is based in the firm’s San Francisco office.

-Mr. Unger represents and advises clients in consumer class actions, privacy class actions, antitrust and competition cases, trade secret cases, and intellectual property disputes.
+Mr. Unger represents and advises clients in mass torts, class actions, antitrust and competition matters, trade secret cases, and intellectual property disputes in State and Federal courts around the country.
 His practice emphasizes appellate litigation.
 He has briefed or argued cases in numerous state and federal courts of appeal.
 He has represented both parties and amicus before the United States and California Supreme Courts.
 Mr. Unger has also represented clients in need of post-trial disaster mitigation.
 He has successfully brought post-trial motions for new trial and motions for judgment as a matter of law, reducing or eliminating multi-million dollar judgments.

-Clients have included a broad range of companies including Andersen Windows, Dell Inc., Gallo Wineries, GE, LG Display, Quanta Computers, and various Hutchison entities.
+Clients have included a broad range of companies, including Andersen Windows, Samsung, Gallo Wineries, GE, LG Display, Babcock & Wilcox, and Quanta Computers.

 Appellate and Post-Trial Representations